igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 ## narrowPeak

 A narrowPeak (.narrowPeak) file is used by the ENCODE project to provide called peaks of signal enrichment based on pooled, normalized (interpreted) data.
 It is a BED 6+4 format.
-See the [UCSC web site for more detail](http://genome.ucsc.edu/FAQ/FAQformat.html#format12) on this format.
+See the [UCSC website for more detail](http://genome.ucsc.edu/FAQ/FAQformat.html#format12) on this format.

 ## PSL

 A PSL file (.psl) is a tab-delimited text file that represents alignments, and are typically taken from files generated by BLAT or psLayout.
-The PSL file format is described on the UCSC Genome Bioinformatics web site: [http://genome.ucsc.edu/FAQ/FAQformat](http://genome.ucsc.edu/FAQ/FAQformat).
+The PSL file format is described on the [UCSC website](http://genome.ucsc.edu/FAQ/FAQformat).

 ## RES

 A RES file (.res) is a tab-delimited text file that contains gene expression data.
 The GCT and RES files are the same, except that the RES file format contains labels for each gene's absent (A) versus present (P) calls as generated by Affymetrix's GeneChip software.
-The RES file format is described on the [GenePattern web site](https://www.genepattern.org/file-formats-guide#RES).
+The RES file format is described on the [GenePattern website](https://www.genepattern.org/file-formats-guide#RES).
 See GCT File Format for a discussion of how IGV determines the loci for the gene expression data.

 ## RNA Secondary Structure Formats

-### BP (RNA base pairing)
+#### BP (RNA base pairing)

 A BP file (.bp) is text file format that describes connections between ranges of nucleotides, and is primarily used to indicate base pairing interactions or estimated pairing probabilities for RNA structures.
 BP files are rendered in IGV using colored semicircular arcs.